-AWD graduates will be able to design, develop, deploy and manage websites to industry standards.
+AWD graduates are able to design, develop, deploy and manage websites to industry standards.
 Students with object-oriented programming skills may also consider Web and Mobile Application (WMA) Development.

 Prerequisites: COMP 1002 or equivalent knowledge of file management using an MS Windows based PC.

 - Students are expected to have English and Math skills at a BC high school Grade 12 level or equivalent.

 - Students will be required to make written and verbal presentations, plus be able to work in groups.

 - We recommend some other post-secondary education or work experience in either business or computing.

 Each course in this program also has prerequisites, be sure that you have the required knowledge and skills before enrolling.

-AWD not designed to be completed in a Full-time delivery as each course has prerequisites and PTS scheduling varies from term to term.
+AWD was not designed to be completed in a Full-time delivery as each course has prerequisites and PTS scheduling varies from term to term.